jiazhang0/meta-integrity/README.md

 If the default external IMA policy cannot meet the protection requirement, it is allowed to define the custom external IMA policy.

-- Deploy the custom policy file to installer image

-- Create `/opt/installer/sbin/config-installer.sh` in installer image
-  Define the IMA_POLICY variable, pointing to the path of policy file.
+- Update the recipes-support/ima-policy/files/ima_policy.default directly;

+Or:

-The custom external IMA policy file is eventually installed to `/etc/ima_policy` in initramfs.
+- Create custom external IMA policy file and install it as `/etc/ima_policy` in initramfs.

 ##### IMA certificate & private Key
-The private key come in two flavors; one used by an installer to sign all regular files in rootfs and one used by RPM to re-sign the executable, shared library, kernel module and firmware during RPM installation.
-Correspondingly, the IMA certificate is used to verify the IMA signature signed by the private key.
+The private key come in two flavors; one used for signing all regular files in rootfs and one used by RPM to re-sign the executable, shared library, kernel module and firmware during RPM installation.
+Correspondingly, the public key is used to verify the IMA signature signed by the private key.

 In addition, initramfs is a good place to import the IMA certificate likewise.